-There are many software companies out there that put all their expertise, time, and passion into building great open-source tools with a wide range of practical applications.
-And although their tool provides the means to use cutting-edge technology to anybody who needs it, software organizations may be limited in their growth in how they connect their product with users’ pain points — and why users should give the tool a try.
+Many software companies put all their expertise, time, and passion into building great open-source tools with a wide range of practical applications.
+And although their tool provides cutting-edge technology, software organizations may struggle to communicate how their product solves users’ pain points — and why users should give the tool a try.

 Such was the challenge that deepset faced back in 2021.
 As the makers behind the popular natural language processing (NLP) framework Haystack, the deepset team was working towards a new product, a managed platform for implementing end-to-end NLP systems.
 Though they had a loyal following of NLP enthusiasts and experienced developers, they were trying to figure out how to reach a wider audience, both for their existing open-source product and for the software suite to come.